jamet-julien/timer-tracks/README.md

 ### .goTo(name) <a id="goTo"></a>

-> Set new tracks by name
+Set current track with name.

 | argument | type     | Description             |
 | :------- | :------- | :---------------------- |